2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 The Japan Rail Pass is valid on this line, but if you are following this itinerary with a 7 day pass you won’t want to activate it until the day you leave Tokyo.

-Buy a Suica card to use as a ticket on all trains and metro lines in Tokyo.
+A Suica card is the best way to ride all trains and metro lines in Tokyo (and local transport elsewhere in Japan).
 You can also use it for lockers, vending machines, and even in many shops.

 If you will be using a Japan Rail Pass during your stay, make sure you swap your exchange order for a pass and activate it at one of the JR offices in train stations.
 You can’t change the start date once you have done this.